 Earning a Michelin Star for your restaurant is a great honor.
-Many business owners dream of it and strive to receive a Star.
+Many business owners dream of it and strive to receive a Star (see: what is a Michelin Star).
 They invest time and energy in finding the perfect interior design, planning the beverage program, and hiring great chefs (see: Michelin Star chefs).

 What’s truly important, especially if you wonder how to earn a Michelin Star, is to serve unique, quality dishes.
 The anonymous reviewers will rate the flavors of the food, the ingredients' quality, and the chef's mastery.
 Beverages are not part of the rating process.
 You can also read our article on how do you lose a Michelin Star to get more in-depth information.